Integration GuidesReference Docs

 Postgame Standings

-Standings are updated within 2 minutes of each game moving to complete
+Standings update within 2 minutes of each game moving to complete

 Pull every hour or less, depending on your use case.

-Pull 2-5 mins after a game is moved to 'complete' to receive the quickest updates
+Pull 2-5 mins after a game moves to complete to receive the quickest updates

 Rankings (By Week)

-Rankings are updated within 15 minutes after their release to the public, typically on Sundays.
+Rankings update within 15 minutes after their release to the public, typically on Sundays.

 The CFP rankings begin after week 10, and are typically released on Tuesdays.